magento/magento2-functional-testing-framework/docs/troubleshooting.md

 #### Reason

-There's a compatibility issue with Codeception's `moveMouseOver` function and GeckoDriver with Firefox.
+There is a compatibility issue with Codeception's `moveMouseOver` function and GeckoDriver with Firefox.

 #### Solution